-ISO 10993-1 serves as a cornerstone in risk management strategies, providing a framework for assessing the biocompatibility of medical devices by examining chemical substances, extractables, leachables, and biological hazards[1].
-Its guidelines are pertinent not only to premarket submissions but also to various regulatory scenarios, reinforcing its role in maintaining high safety standards within the medical device industry.
-With a focus on a risk-based approach, the guidelines underscore the importance of a thorough evaluation plan to address potential biological impacts effectively[1].
+Its guidelines are relevant not only to premarket submissions but also to various regulatory scenarios, reinforcing its role in maintaining high safety standards within the medical device industry.
+With a focus on a risk-based approach, the guidelines emphasize the importance of a comprehensive evaluation plan to effectively address potential biological impacts.

 This article will provide an overview of the process to conduct a comprehensive biological evaluation of medical devices in accordance with ISO 10993.
 It will focus on understanding the standard, evaluating biological hazards and risk management, biocompatibility testing and data analysis, and regulatory considerations for compliance.

-Understanding Biological Evaluation of Medical Devices
+Understanding Biological Evaluation for Medical Devices

 Biological evaluation of medical devices is initiated within a structured risk management framework as outlined by ISO 10993.
 This process is essential for identifying and assessing biological hazards and the associated risks.